winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 ---

 ## Abstract
-As long as AI serves as a co-pilot rather than an auto-pilot, there's room for a language that facilitates effective collaboration between humans and AI by reducing cognitive load and enabling rapid testing, thus significantly cutting iteration times.
+As long as AI serves as a co-pilot rather than an auto-pilot, there's room for a language that facilitates effective collaboration between humans and AI.
+This can be achieved by reducing cognitive load and enabling rapid testing, significantly cutting iteration times.
 Moreover, AI simplifies the adoption of new languages.

 <!--truncate-->
 ## Introduction